opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-opendesk-on-cce.md

   --from-literal=dkim.key="$(openssl pkey -in dkim_ed25519.pem -outform DER | tail -c 32 | base64)"
 ```

----

-## Provision SFS Turbo Storage Class
+## Provisioning SFS Turbo Storage Class

-Production openDesk requires a `ReadWriteMany` (RWX) storage class for some openDesk components.
-SFS Turbo provides this.
+A production deployment of OpenDesk requires a `ReadWriteMany` (RWX) storage class for certain components.
+This requirement can be fulfilled using SFS Turbo.

-**Create an SFS Turbo instance** in the OTC Console (same VPC as the CCE cluster), then create a StorageClass named `csi-sfsturbo-opendesk`:
+Create an SFS Turbo instance in the T Cloud Public Console (must reside in the same VPC as the CCE cluster), and then create a `StorageClass` named `csi-sfsturbo-opendesk`:

 ```yaml title="helmfile/environments/prod/files/csi-sfsturbo-opendesk.yaml"
 apiVersion: storage.k8s.io/v1